avsarcs/TOYS/Deliverable 2 - 1st Iteration/Non-Function Requirements.md

 The scraping of YÖK Atlas in the Data microservice should be limited to 1 action per second to avoid getting banned.

-After an end-user sends an application to become a Guide in the system, an Advisor should ACCEPT this application before this Prospective Guide can enter the system.
+After an end-user sends an application to become a Guide in the system, a Coordinator should ACCEPT this application before this Prospective Guide can enter the system.

 Even if a Prospective Guide somehow circumvents safety measures and enters the system on the front-end, a Prospective Guide should not have been assigned ANY permissions for ANY CRUD operations on the database and the back-end should block such attempts.